An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 I personally would just go for A2 memory cards.

-There are a lot more cards out there, but memory card brands and their branding, change like the weather and I try to stick with the most popular brands of micro SD memory cards that are readily available.
-Or at least cards that are popular in the United States and Europe.
+There are a lot more cards out there, but memory card brands and their branding change like the weather, and I try to stick with the most popular brands of micro SD memory cards that are readily available—or at least cards that are popular in the United States and Europe.